RenugaDeviPalraj251003/Project_Report/README.md

 Engine Optimization and the growing need for such a website for the purpose of optimizing websites for the registrants and online marketers.
-The structure of the tool is designed for improvements, including more sophisticated SEO systems that may be integrated in the future
+The structure of the tool is designed for improvements, including more sophisticated SEO systems that may be integrated in the future.

 LIST OF MODULES
-Request Handling and Routing
+1)Request Handling and Routing

-User Input
+2)User Input

-Web Request Handling
+3)Web Request Handling

-HTML Parsing
+4)HTML Parsing

-SEO Analysis
+5)SEO Analysis

-Result Handling
+6)Result Handling

-**SYSTEM ARCHITECTURE **
+SYSTEM ARCHITECTURE
 ![er input (2)](https://github.com/user-attachments/assets/564fab32-ece4-490f-ad0b-3887b468d733)